 6. Different people prefer different aesthetic outcomes.

 “A successful breast augmentation will be symmetrical.
-Both breasts will be the same size, and the position for the implants should be centered beneath the nipple — not too high or too low,” said Dr. Wong.
+Both breasts will be the same size, and the position for the implants should be centered beneath the nipple — not too high or too low,” Wong says.
 “These are signs of an experienced surgeon.
 The size, however, is completely subjective.”
 Your doctor should discuss your preferences before the surgery.

-“As a teaching hospital, we not only perform the surgeries often, but we teach students how to perform the procedure,” he said.
+“As a teaching hospital, we not only perform the surgeries often, but we teach students how to perform the procedure,” he says.
 “We also end up repairing a lot of mistakes that other surgeons make.
-To avoid this, make sure you choose a highly-trained plastic surgeon with a lot of experience.”
+To avoid this, make sure you choose a highly trained plastic surgeon with a lot of experience.”

 Looking for a board-certified plastic surgeon who can advise you on breast augmentation?
 If you are local to Southern California, schedule an appointment with one of the experts at Keck Medicine of USC by calling (800) USC-CARE (800-872-2273) or visiting https://www.keckmedicine.org/request-an-appointment/.